adwaitnd/calculation-correct/README.md

-# "Calculation Complete" popup script
+# "Calculation Correct" popup script

-Inspired from the "Calculation Complete" popup in [The Martian](https://en.wikipedia.org/wiki/The_Martian_%28film%29)
+Inspired from the "Calculation Correct" popup in [The Martian](https://en.wikipedia.org/wiki/The_Martian_%28film%29)

 ##OSX Terminal version